nil-andreu/personal-blog/README.md

     terraform apply
 ```
 Once applied, we can check the status of our infrastructure with: *terraform state list*.
+We could add the tag: --auto-approve to automatically create it, without asking in terminal for confirmation.

 In case we wanted to destroy the instances:
 ```